upperred/uietpyqs/README.md

 # uietpyqs
 ## How can you contribute?

-I am going to explain it with a example,suppose i am a student of CSE-AI branch of batch 2023-27.
+I am going to explain it with a example, suppose i am a student of CSE-AI branch of batch 2023-27.
 So right now, this is my 1st sem of 1st year and i want to add my 1st mid sem exam question paper

 ### Steps